oar-team/kameleon/docs/source/getting_started.rst

 First thing to know is that Kameleon is an automation tool for bash.
-It brings the ease of error handling, retry, checkpointing, easy debugging and cleaning to your scripts to help you to build your software appliance.
+It brings the ease of error handling, retry, checkpointing, easy debugging and cleaning to your scripts to help you build your software appliance.

 The template system built-in allows you quickly build a system and to understand the Kameleon basics.
 Let see the template list::